swordfatih/Chess/README.md

-# chess-bpo
+# Chess
-Chess implementation in Java
+Chess implementation in Java that you can play in the console against a friend or against a weak AI.